SucceedAI/macOS-Desktop-App/README.md

-# macOS AI Productivity Desktop App
+# macOS AI Productivity Assistant Desktop App

 **Succeed AI** (macOS app) is a very simple and minimalist SwiftUI macOS app that is about to radically change your daily tasks on your laptop.
 Succeed AI has been designed to completely remove any context switching (when you shift your attention across different apps).